Kohen

 During the existence of the Temple in Jerusalem (and previously the Tabernacle), ''kohanim'' performed the Temple sacrificial offerings, which were only permitted to be offered by them.
 Following its destruction, it seems that most of them joined the Synagogal Jewish movement before adopting gradually Rabbinic Judaism or Christianity.
 Today, ''kohanim'' retain a lesser though distinct status within Rabbinic and Karaite Judaism, including certain honors and restrictions.

 In the Samaritan community, the kohanim have remained the primary religious leaders.
-Ethiopian Jewish religious leaders are sometimes called ''kahen'', a form of the same word, but the position is not hereditary and their duties are more like those of rabbis than kohanim in most Jewish communities.
+Ethiopian Jewish religious leaders are called ''kahen,'' and do similar works to the kohanim.
 Provided by Wikipedia

 Showing 1 - 2 results of 2 for search 'Kohen', query time: 0.01s Refine Results